Oscar favorite 'Frozen' leads red-hot animation field

-LOS ANGELES (Reuters) - The first Academy Award for an animated feature film was a special honor given to Walt Disney in 1939 for the innovation of “Snow White and the Seven Dwarfs.”
+LOS ANGELES, Feb 28 (Reuters) - The first Academy Award for an animated feature film was a special honor given to Walt Disney in 1939 for the innovation of “Snow White and the Seven Dwarfs.”
 Child actress Shirley Temple presented Disney with a full-sized gold Oscar statuette and seven miniature ones.

 The studio founded by the animation pioneer, Walt Disney Animation Studios, has never won the Oscar for best animated feature, a category created in 2002.
 That is expected to change on Sunday, as the studio’s hit “Frozen” is the favorite in a race that has become as diverse as Hollywood’s animation industry.